 Joule tidal energy project (2006–2009) ‘Tapping the Tidal Power Potential of the Eastern Irish Sea’.
 Led by Prof. Richard Burrows of Liverpool University this project studied the electricity generating potential of tidal barrages in NW England

-Tyndall Coastal Simulator (2005–2008) Led by Prof. Robert Nicholls of Southampton University, this interdisciplinary project looked at the threat of climate change on East Anglian coast.
+Tyndall Coastal Simulator (2005–2008) This interdisciplinary project looked at the threat of climate change on the East Anglian coast.
 I provided offshore wave model projections.

-LEACOAST2 (Liverpool-East Anglia Coastal Study 2, 2004–2007): Led by Dr Shunqi Pan of Liverpool (then Plymouth) University this project studied the sediment transport around the offshore breakwaters at Sea Palling on the Norfolk coast.
+LEACOAST2 (Liverpool-East Anglia Coastal Study 2, 2004–2007): This project studied the sediment transport around the offshore breakwaters at Sea Palling on the Norfolk coast.
 I was responsible for managing part of the fieldwork programme.

 Tyndall project ‘Towards a vulnerability assessment for the UK coastline’ (2001–2003)